mollsoft/laravel-tron-module/README.md

 The following versions of PHP are supported by this version.

-* PHP 8.2 and older
+* PHP 8.1 and older
+* Laravel 10 or older
 * PHP Extensions: Decimal, GMP, BCMath, CType.
-* Laravel Queues

 ## Installation